otagomohio/2019-06-11_GBS_EE/sessions/stacks_exerciseII_denovo.md

 a coastal marine population, a costal freshwater, and an inland river population.

-Without a reference genome, we want to assemble the RAD loci and examine population structure.
-However, before we can do that, we want to explore the de novo parameter space in order to be confident that we are assembling our data in an optimal way.
-As you have seen, stack formation is controlled by three main
+Without access to a reference genome, we want to assemble the RAD loci and examine population structure.
+However, before we can do that, we want to explore the *de novo* parameter space in order to be confident that we are assembling our data in an optimal way.
+Stack formation is controlled by three main
 parameters: m (the minimum read depth); M (the number of mismatches between alleles) and n (the number of mismatches between loci in the catalog).
 Here, we will optimize M for the stickleback data using a subset of the full dataset provided.
-After this, we can use the optimal value we have found for M in the de novo exercise below.
-We will be using the guidelines of parameter optimization as outlined in [Paris et al. (2017)](https://besjournals.onlinelibrary.wiley.com/doi/epdf/10.1111/2041-210X.12775), and will create a ‘hockey stick’ plot to assess which value for M recovers the highest number of new polymorphic loci found in 80% of the individuals (r80 loci).
+After this, we can use the optimal value we have found for M in the *de novo* exercise below.
+We will be using the guidelines of parameter optimization as outlined in [Paris et al. (2017)](https://besjournals.onlinelibrary.wiley.com/doi/epdf/10.1111/2041-210X.12775), and will create a ‘hockey stick’ plot to assess which value for M recovers the highest number of polymorphic loci found across 80% of the individuals (r80 loci).

 From Paris et al. (2017)](https://besjournals.onlinelibrary.wiley.com/doi/epdf/10.1111/2041-210X.12775):
 *"After putative alleles are formed, stacks performs a search to match alleles together into putative loci.
 This search is governed by the M parameter, which controls for the maximum number of mismatches allowed between putative alleles[;...]
 Correctly setting **M** requires a balance – set it too low and alleles from the same locus will not collapse, set it too high and paralogous or repetitive loci will incorrectly merge together."*